Caerus-Online/terraria-clicker-react/README.md

 Terraria Clicker uses Vite and ReactJS.

-It is deployed using Vercel which automatically updates to the latest main branch changes.
+It is deployed using Netlify which automatically updates to the latest main branch changes.

 Planned Updates:
 Prestige Shop